Master of Public Policy: Social Policy Specialisation

 Would you like to advise on social policy-making for the government and NGOs?
 This specialisation may be for you.
 Explore social policy including challenges in financing of welfare programs, inequality, social justice and more.

 - No dates available

-Upon completion of the Master degree, you should be able to:
+Upon successful completion of the study, you would be able to:

 ANU ranks among the world's very finest universities.
 Our nearly 100,000 alumni include political, business, government, and academic leaders around the world.
 We have graduated remarkable people from every part of our continent, our region and all walks of life.

 At a minimum, all applicants must meet program-specific academic/non-academic requirements, and English language requirements.
 Admission to most ANU programs is on a competitive basis.

 · Bachelor degree or international equivalent with GPA 5/7; or